top of page

 Montecassiano offers the total peace of a medieval village surrounded by city walls, but is just a few kilometers from the lively town of Macerata, with its university and theaters (like the Sferisterio Opera Festival), and thirty minutes from the Adriatic sea, with the pristine beaches of Mount Conero.
 One can also take the opportunity to visit religious and cultural centers of primary importance, such as the Loreto Basilica or poet Giacomo Leopardi's birthplace in Recanati, where Beniamino Gigli too was born.
 Conference participants are usually accommodated at Villa Quiete, a boutique hotel located in a mansion of Montecassiano where Gioachino Rossini sojourned.

-Formats: 20-minute academic presentations (+ 10 minutes of discussion) and artistic performances (max 45 minutes); poster presentations, round-tables, panels, and other innovative forms of presentation may also be considered.
+Formats: 20-minute Academic Presentations (+ 10 minutes of discussion) and Artistic Performances (max 45 minutes); poster presentations, round-tables, panels, and other innovative forms of presentation may also be considered.

-The conference language is English throughout
+The conference language is English throughout.

 The covers of the book+CD which resulted from the 1st, 2nd and 3rd editions.
 Here is the link to our latest publication.

-REGISTRATION FORM WITH ALL INFO.
+Updated REGISTRATION FORM WITH ALL INFO.
 Have you got any questions?
 Write us, aemc.montecassiano@gmail.com

 People